The Current State of Autonomous Vehicle Insurance

 | Level 5 | Full Automation | Manufacturer/System | High — full product liability shift |

 For Level 4 and 5 vehicles, insurers and regulators widely agree that liability must shift significantly — or entirely — to manufacturers and operators.
-The state of Missouri, for example, has a pending bill that designates the automated driving system itself as the "driver" for liability purposes.
+New Jersey's 2026 pilot program legislation (S1677 and A3968) codifies this, requiring that the company or permit holder is responsible whenever a vehicle operates in fully autonomous mode.
 Understand how these shifts compare to software-defined vehicle insurance challenges that are also redefining coverage in 2026.

 Coverage Requirements Across Automation Levels